kitschpatrol/yanki-obsidian/README.md

   Only sync assets from your vault's attachments directory or other local paths.
 This includes any assets linked with the `file:` protocol, and any `paths/to/local/assets.png` outside your Obsidian vault.

 - **Remote only**
   Only sync assets that are "hot-linked" via a remote URL.
-This includes any assets linked with the `http:` or `https:` protocols. other local path.
+This includes any assets linked with the `http:` or `https:` protocols.

   _Note that syncing remote media assets can slow down the sync process, since each asset has to be downloaded.
 If you usually have access to the web where / when you're using Anki, syncing remote assets is probably not worth it._